Kimberly Corman

 Kimberly Corman is a fictional character in the Final Destination series, portrayed by A. J. Cook.
 Kimberly serves as the protagonist of Final Destination 2.
 She is a college student from White Plains, New York, and is one of the survivors of the Route 23 pile-up.

-Character arc
+After meeting William Bludworth and being informed that only "new life" can defeat Death, Kimberly drowns herself by driving an ambulance into a lake, only to be later resuscitated.
+In Final Destination Bloodlines (2025), when the Campbell-Reyes family visits him at the hospital, Bludworth informs them that Kimberly is still alive and the only individual he is aware of that managed to successfully remove themselves from Death's list.

-Background
+Fictional character biography

-Kimberly was born in White Plains, New York to Michael Corman.
+Kimberly was born in White Plains, New York, to Michael Corman.
 She is very close to her father, especially after her mother's death during a carjacking.
 Kimberly continues to blame herself for what happened since she stayed behind from her mother in an appliance store to watch a newsfeed about Tod Waggner's apparent suicide.
 Her mother was shot in their car when it was hijacked by street thugs.
-She is attending college with her friends Shaina McKlank, Dano Estevez, and Frankie Whitman, and was originally going to spend her spring break with her friends in Daytona Beach, Florida.
+She is attending college with her friends Shaina, Dano, and Frankie, and was originally going to spend her spring break with her friends in Daytona Beach, Florida.